atirudom/mycity/README.md

 # My City
 This project is an example of Google Maps location service for specific community.
-The project aims to serve as personal portfolio.

 ### Main dependencies
 * [Express.js](https://github.com/expressjs/express) - Node.js framework for backend computing